mweel1/usa_high_level/grants/index.md

 - [micro-industrial revolution](./micro-industrial-revolution/)

+- [Drone Registry](/grants/drone-registry/) will allow jurisdictions to find owners of drones.

 I suggest all grant money comes from the military as we move to more local processes our need for oversea adventures will be diminished.

 I would also like to see the United State's export this technology to give us a good standing in the world again.